Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Extended Evaluation

 \subsection{Correlation Sampling Measurements}

 In Table~\ref{table:corr_benchmark}, we provide full benchmarking results, corresponding to all runtime and memory usage plots.
-And further analyze the impact of number of iterations, input feature dimensions, and GPU model.
+We further analyze the impact of the number of iterations, input feature dimensions, and GPU model.
+By default, $(512 \times 224)^2$ correlation volume, $256$ feature channels, and $32$ flow update iterations are used.